ANGCodeStudio/ANG_MSFS_2020_Flight_Data_Recorder/README.md

 Displays, in an easy to read format, the current aircraft latitude, longitude, altitude, GPS distance to waypoint, and SIM RATE.

 - **ANG_Flight_Recorder_v_0_5.py**: Handles flight data collection, including connecting to SimConnect and recording detailed flight metrics.
 - **ANG_flight_data_converter.py**: Converts recorded flight data into CSV format using user-friendly command-line options.
+The recorded flights will exist in ./data.
+DO NOT TOUCH ANYTHING IN DIRECTORY ./data.
+Run ANG_flight_data_converter.py to convert flights that exist in ./data from .pkl to csv.
+This utility allows the user to batch convert flights in ./data.
+Using the following options:

+Welcome to ANG Flight Data Converter!
+0. Show all Flights not converted to .csv
+1. Convert flight to .csv
+2. Convert flight header to .csv
+3. Convert all flights to .csv
+4. Convert all headers to .csv
+5. Convert all flights and all headers not converted to .csv
+6. Exit

 - **ang_flight_data_reader_utils.py**: Provides utility functions for loading and displaying flight data and converting data to pandas DataFrames.

 ## Installation